agpmilli/swissgeotweet/README.md

 Once both datasets are collected, we will need to merge them and think about a representation that makes the storage size not to big and that allows us to query the data easily.

-Finally, we will need to create an interactive map to visualize the population flows over time, the tweets' data as well as the identification of a given event and its description/analysis.

 One point we can notice is that the data may not be representative of all the population we're interested in (Twitter and Instagram accounts tends to be more popular and used by the new generations).

 ## Deliverables

-As previously explained, the final goal of this project is to deliver this interactive visualization of the population movements in Switzerland and its neighbor areas through time while giving some additional informations on key population gatherings such as events and others based on tweets and instagram posts.
-We can also imagine that this map can be given with clean and explicit data tables which will be easily queryable for further applications.
+As previously explained, the final goal of this project is to deliver an exploitable data-set (ex: JSON file) of the population movements in Switzerland and its neighbor areas through time while giving some additional informations on key population gatherings such as events and others based on tweets and instagram posts.

-## Timeplan
+## Possible timeplan

 The first draft of the timeplan for this project is :
+- 1-2 weeks : research on what have been already done regarding work on mobility
 - 2 weeks : Fetching the data from Instagram for Switzerland and for some periods of time (if possible the same period as we have for the tweets : 2012-2016)
 - 4 weeks : Interpreting the given datasets of tweets given.
 - 1 week : Filtering the informations needed in these two datasets.
 - 2-3 weeks : Thinking about a memory representation that could easily fit our final vizualisation.
-- 3 weeks : Creating the visualization map